-Smiling and Laughter are a part of every day life.
+Smiling and Laughter is a part of everyday life.
 But even though we sometimes take these natural human responses for granted, they each have a storied history in the countless millennia of human evolution.
-Let’s have a look at at some interesting facts about the history of smiling and laughter and what modern-day science can tell us about the importance of these two things in our day-to-day social interactions with other people.
+Let’s have a look at some interesting facts about the history of smiling and laughter and what modern-day science can tell us about the importance of these two things in our day-to-day social interactions with other people.

 The Evolution of the Smile